-In this tutorial, we are going to install Zenmap in Linux Mint 2.x as well as run a quick scan to see if Zenmap is running properly in Linux Mint.
-As you might expect, this Zenmap installation guide applies to Ubuntu 20.x and any other Ubuntu-based distribution out there.
+In this tutorial, we are going to install Zenmap in Linux Mint as well as run a quick scan to see if Zenmap is running properly in Linux Mint.
+This Zenmap installation guide applies to Ubuntu 20.x and higher as well as any other Ubuntu-based distribution out there.

 The reason you’re most likely here is that you upgraded Linux Mint to the latest version or proceeded with a fresh install, just to realize that Zenmap is no longer available in Ubuntu repositories.